-As you can tell, chkdsk is a very useful utility that makes your life easier.
+As you can tell, chkdsk is a handy utility that makes your life easier.
 Generally, Windows automatically runs the chkdsk tool as and when needed.
 However, you can also run the chkdsk tool manually.
-If you ever want to do that, it is better to know all or important chkdsk commands in Windows 10.
-To help you with that, I’m listing all the chkdsk commands and their usage.
+If you ever want to do that, it is better to know all or important chkdsk commands.

 List of Chkdsk Commands

-Chkdsk has a wide range of command line switches and parameters to help you run the utility properly and efficiently.
-Below are all the chkdsk commands and their meanings.
+Chkdsk has a wide range of command-line switches and parameters to help you run the utility properly and efficiently.
+Below are all the chkdsk commands and their definitions.

-Volume – This parameter allows you to specify a drive letter or volume name so that the chkdsk utility can scan the target drive/folder.
-For example, to scan the D drive, you’d use
+Volume – This parameter allows you to specify a drive letter or volume name to scan that target drive/folder.
+For example, to check the D drive, you’d use D:.

-Filename – This parameter is used to scan a certain file for any fragmentation.
-This parameter works only on FAT and FAT32 file system.
-In the real world though, you won’t use this parameter that much.
+Filename – This parameter is used to scan a specific file for fragmentation.
+This parameter works only on the FAT and FAT32 file system.
+You won’t use this parameter that much in the real world.

-/F – Use this switch to make chkdsk automatically fix any errors it found while scanning.
+/F – Use this switch to make chkdsk automatically fix errors it found while scanning.

-/R – This switch scans for bad sectors and if possible, recovers any readable information from those sectors.
+/R – This switch scans for bad sectors and recovers readable information from those sectors.

 /X – Sometimes, if the volume is mounted, it can cause problems with scanning and recovering.
 In those situations, you can use this switch.
-When used, if necessary, it will force the target volume to be dismounted resulting in invalidating any handles.
+If used, it will force the target volume to dismount.
+This, in turn, results in invalidating active handles.
 Unless you know what you are doing, don’t use this switch.

 /I – This switch makes the index scan less vigorous.
-As you can tell, you can use this switch while doing low priority scans or when you are on a time crunch.
-Also, this switch works only on NTFS file system.
+As you can tell, you can use this switch while doing low-priority scans or when you are on a time crunch.
+Also, this switch works only on the NTFS file system.

 /C – Just like the above switch, this works only with the NTFS file system.
 When used, this switch will skip cycle checking with the folder structure.

-/B – This switch makes the chkdsk tool to re-evaluate the bad clusters on the volume.
+/B – This switch makes the chkdsk tool re-evaluate the bad clusters on a given volume.

-/Scan – This parameter runs an online scan and only works on NTFS file system.
+/Scan – This parameter runs an online scan and only works on the NTFS file system.

 /ForceOfflineFix – This switch forces the chkdsk tool to force offline repair over the online repair.
-If you chose to use this switch, it should be used alongside the /scan parameter.
+If you choose to use this switch, it should be used alongside the /scan parameter.

-/Pref – This parameter increases the chkdsk priority so that it can run the scans as fast as possible at the cost of higher system resource usage.
-As you can guess, when you use this parameter, it can cause other programs on your system to slow down due to limited resources.
-This switch works only on NTFS file system and should be used alongside with /scan parameter.
+/Pref – This parameter increases the chkdsk priority to run the scans as fast as possible at the cost of higher system resource usage.
+As you can guess, when using this parameter, it can cause other programs to slow down due to limited resources.
+This switch works only on the NTFS file system and should be used alongside the /scan parameter.

 /SdCleanup – Garbage collects Security Descriptor data.
-Works only in NTFS file system.
+Works only in the NTFS file system.

 /OfflineScanAndFix – This parameter forces the chkdsk tool to run an offline scan and fix the problems offline.

-/FreeOrphanedChains – This parameter frees up any and all orphaned chines rather than recovering the data in them.
+/FreeOrphanedChains – This parameter frees up any orphaned chains rather than recovering their data.
 Works only on FAT, FAT32, and exFAT file systems.

 /MarkClean – This parameter marks the scanned volume as clean if there are no errors.
 Works only on FAT, FAT32, and exFAT file systems.

-Using chkdsk command is pretty simple and straightforward.
-Generally, most just want to scan for drive errors on the entire hard disk or on a particular partition.
+Using the chkdsk command is pretty simple and straightforward.
+Generally, most just want to scan for drive errors on the entire hard disk or a particular partition.
 So, I’m going to show those frequently used commands.
-To use chkdsk, you need to open command prompt as admin.
+To use chkdsk, you need to open Command Prompt as admin.

 The base chkdsk command looks like this.